pymc-devs/pymc-examples/myst_nbs/ode_models/ODE_API_introduction.myst.md

 ## Conclusions & Final Thoughts

 ODEs are a really good model for continuous temporal evolution.
-With the addition of `DifferentialEquation` to PyMC3, we can now use bayesian methods to estimate the parameters of ODEs.
+With the addition of `DifferentialEquation` to PyMC, we can now use bayesian methods to estimate the parameters of ODEs.

 `DifferentialEquation` is not as fast as compared to Stan's `integrate_ode_bdf`.
 However, the ease of use of `DifferentialEquation` will allow practitioners to get up and running much quicker with Bayesian estimation for ODEs than Stan (which has a steep learning curve).